 Call your doctor before using any cough suppressants, even if you know the underlying cause of your symptoms.
 Cough suppressants can lead to airway obstructions or keep the sputum trapped in your lungs, prolonging or worsening an infection.

 Blood-tinged sputum can sometimes be a symptom of an underlying condition that’s unavoidable, but methods are available to help prevent some cases of it.
-The first line of prevention is to take steps to avoid the respiratory infections most likely to cause it.
+The first line of prevention is to take steps to avoid the respiratory infections most likely to bring on this symptom.

 You can do the following to prevent blood-tinged sputum: